mateosss/Robolve/Sketch/README.md

 General Rules:

   - Distance of multiples of 8
-    - Put an asterisk in a object name if it is a meta object, like a lamp or an empty, that way it will be always imported and will appears first in the outliner
+  - Put an asterisk in a object name if it is a meta object, like a lamp or an empty, that way it will be always i mported and will appears first in the outliner
   - Also if it has an asterisk in the name, then you should not delete it because it is important
   - May or may not cause problems: When executing a script make sure that you let the blender windows focused

 ### Robots.blend